Deceptive Planning for Resource Allocation: Expressing Predictions Through The Principle of Maximum Entropy

 \section{Expressing Predictions Through The Principle of Maximum Entropy}

-To deceive Team 2 about the utility matrix used in the resource allocation game, Team 1 needs to know how they associate the observed behavior with a utility matrix.
-In this section, we introduce an inference model based on the principle of maximum entropy which characterizes Team 2's predictions.
+To deceive the adversary about the goal distribution, the team needs to know how they associate the observed behavior with a goal distribution.
+In this section, we introduce an inference model based on the principle of maximum entropy, which characterizes the adversary's predictions.

-Experimental studies show that outside observers typically expect an agent's behavior to be goal-directed and efficient \cite{gergely1995taking}.
-In mathematical terms, this expectation can be expressed through the principle of maximum entropy which prescribes a probability distribution that is “maximally noncommittal with regard to missing information” \cite{jaynes1957information}.
-In particular, suppose that Team 2 believes that the true utility matrix in the resource allocation game is $U^i$.
-Then, Team 1's expected behavior for achieving the final distribution $\boldsymbol{\sigma}_{1,U^i}^{\star}$ is described by a policy $\overline{\pi}_i \Pi(\mathbb{M})$ such that
+Experimental studies show that observers typically expect an agent's behavior to be goal-directed and efficient \cite{gergely1995taking}.
+This expectation can be expressed through the principle of maximum entropy, which prescribes a probability distribution that is “maximally noncommittal with regard to missing information” \cite{jaynes1957information}.
+In particular, suppose that the adversary believes that the true goal distribution of the team is $\boldsymbol{\sigma}_{i}$.
+Then, the team's expected behavior for achieving the final distribution $\boldsymbol{\sigma}_{i}$ is described by a policy $\overline{\pi}_i\in\Pi(\mathbb{M})$ such that